Eduardoreisboattini/GitHub_PROJECT/README.md

 Whether you are a potential employer, fellow developer, or simply curious about my programming journey, this README will give you a comprehensive overview of my achievements and growth.

 <h2>Motivation</h2>
-<span style="color: red;">The motivation behind this project is to demonstrate my dedication and passion for programming.</span>
+The motivation behind this project is to demonstrate my dedication and passion for programming.

 <br>
 By embarking on this self-learning journey, I have honed my skills in various programming languages and technologies.